hds-sandbox/NGS_summer_course_Aarhus/Webpage/develop/galaxy.md

 2. Create an account at [usegalaxy.org](https://usegalaxy.org) and log into galaxy.
 3. Find the course data by going to [this web address](https://usegalaxy.org/u/samuele.soraggi/h/copy-of-ngs-2023-course) and by clicking on `Import this history` (top left corner of the page).

+**Note:** If usegalaxy.org has availability problems, you can use the other server [https://usegalaxy.eu/](https://usegalaxy.eu/) and get the data at [this link](https://usegalaxy.eu/u/samuele.soraggi/h/ngs2023).
+You might need to create an account there as well.

 #### Data

 You will be working with two types of sequencing data.